Who'd pawn their own mother to get it themselves.

 - Oh, and X Dies: Bromosel arrives at the Council of Orlon with a prophecy that states "You cash in your chips around page eighty-eight."
 Depending on the print, it is sometimes off by a few pages.

 - Only Sane Man: Frito.
-Not that that's saying much.
+Not that that's saying much, but he at least wants to destroy the ring and is generally kind to everyone.

-- Original Flavour: Rich Drushel's parodies of The Scouring of the Shire and Appendix A, done explicitly to extend Bored.
+- Original Flavour: Rich Drushel's parodies of The Scouring of the Shire and Appendix A, done explicitly to extend BOTR.
+They are strikingly similar to the flavor of the original work.

 - Our Elves Are Better: Parodied — wood elves are tacky low-lives who run tourist traps, and high elves are effectively white trash with delusions of grandeur.